 Fast forward a few decades, and there are literally thousands of Lego pieces in his PLAY attic.
-Some are still assembled in awesomeness…like the pirate ship or the soccer pitch.
-Others have come apart—whether or not they can ever be put back together is another question.
+Some are still assembled in awesomeness.
+I look fondly at the pirate ship or the soccer pitch.
+Others have come apart and it’s anyone’s guess whether or not they can ever be put back together.

 Had I started THEN what I do NOW there’d be no problem!

-Let me get this out straightaway—Lego wants you to buy as many different sets as possible.
-It’s kind of like the different Barbie for every outfit or (supposed) career.
+Let me get this out straightaway: Lego wants you to buy as many different sets as possible.
+It’s kind of like a different Barbie for every outfit or (supposed) career.
 Back in my day of Barbie, there was one doll.
-Kiddos then had the option of begging their parents to buy different outfits for their fantasy Barbie PLAY…a whole heck of a lot cheaper than having to buy another doll for each and every scenario and career!
-But Mattel got wise to the gig and changed the format…and Lego has followed suit.
+Kiddos then had the option of begging their parents to buy different outfits for their fantasy Barbie PLAY.
+Soon Mattel realized they were losing a whole heck of a lot potential money!
+Better to have parents have to buy another doll for each and every scenario and career!
+So Mattel changed the gig and Lego has followed suit.

-If YOU want some measure of control in your Life over Lego pieces..especially so you’re not having to worry about stepping on them–like maybe in the middle of the night as you make your way to the bathroom….
+Do YOU want some measure of control in your Life over Lego pieces?
+How about not worrying about stepping on them?
+Like maybe in the middle of the night as you make your way to the bathroom….

 ….do what I do now!